 The purpose of this event is to promote and expand energy freedom in the United States, as outlined in President Donald Trump’s bold America First Energy Plan, a proposal first released during the 2016 presidential campaign.
 The president’s plan marks a decisive change in direction from the Obama administration’s “war on fossil fuels” and focus on the theory of catastrophic man-caused climate change.

 One and a half years after his inauguration, the Trump administration has already accomplished much of its ambitious agenda.
 EPA administrator Scott Pruitt has rolled back regulations on ozone, small particles, and other air pollutants that are based on discredited epidemiology and toxicology.

 Pruitt has also canceled the preliminary approval of higher CAFE standards, rescinded the “social cost of carbon” as a chief factor in regulatory decisions, pulled the United States out of the energy-killing Paris Climate Accord, canceled Obama’s Clean Power Plan, and ended the use of “secret science” to set wide-ranging and expensive regulations.
 President Trump has also vastly expanded energy exploration on U.S. lands and offshore.

-What scientific and economic evidence is there that the plan is putting the nation on the right path for economic growth, environmental protection, or both?
+But what else remains to be done?
+And how permanent will these victories be?
+What scientific and economic evidence is there that the plan is putting the nation on the right path toward economic growth, environmental protection, or both?